Probabilistic wind power forecasting resilient to missing values: an adaptive quantile regression approach: Results

 \subsection{Case 1}

-The CRPS values of forecasts by the proposed and benchmark models are presented in Table~\ref{table_1}.
-Intuitively, The performance of climatology is the worst among all models, as it only communicates forecasts via unconditional empirical distribution.
-Unlike the common situations where QR often outperforms Gaussian distributional models, The performance of IM-Gaussian and IM-QR is quite close, which suggests that imputation has a complex impact on the training of downstream forecasting models.
-To our surprise, the performance of DeepAR is the worst among the three ``impute, then predict'' strategy-based models.
-In fact, DeepAR imputes missing values via the intermediate results of the recurrent neural network during training, which may have a negative impact on forecasting.
+The CRPS values for forecasts from both the proposed and benchmark models are presented in Table~\ref{table_1}.
+Note that the CRPS values evaluate the area between the predictive c.d.f of wind power and the observed one, and are normalized by the wind power capacity here.
+In reality, the generated scenarios/quantiles may differ in the values of several MW, which will have a considerable impact on energy trading and energy dispatch \citep{morales2013integrating}.
+Notably, climatology exhibits the poorest performance among all models, as it relies solely on an empirical distribution without incorporating contextual information.
+In contrast to the common situations where quantile regression models often outperform Gaussian distributional models, The performance of IM-Gaussian and IM-QR is closely matched.
+Although the impact of imputation on the training of downstream forecasting models can be intricate, we infer that the accumulation of errors from several independently trained quantile regression models may be a potential cause.
+Surprisingly, among the three models employing the ``impute, then predict" strategy, DeepAR exhibits the poorest performance.
+Specifically, DeepAR imputes missing values by leveraging the intermediate results of the recurrent neural network during training, potentially leading to imputed values deviating further from real values compared to those derived from the MissForest model.
 The performance of UI and the proposed model is comparable to the reference model.
-Especially, the UI model slightly outperforms the reference model, which may be due to its robustness to overfitting.
-The 90\% prediction intervals by the proposed model for 144 successive observations when lead time is 1 is shown in Figure~\ref{fig:curve}.
+Notably, the UI model slightly surpasses the reference model, suggesting its potential robustness against overfitting.
+This underscores the ancillary effects of missing values on forecasting model development, aligning with \citep{breiman2001random} which advocates subsampling feature subsets for ensemble use to enhance robustness.
+As an illustration, Figure~\ref{fig:curve} showcases the 1-step ahead 90\% prediction intervals generated by the proposed model for 144 consecutive observations.